Shopping: Middle Ages

 The medieval shopper's experience was very different from that of the contemporary shopper.
-Interiors were dark and shoppers had relatively few opportunities to inspect the merchandise prior to consumption.
-Glazed windows in retail environments, were virtually unknown during the medieval period.
+Store interiors were dark and shoppers had relatively few opportunities to inspect the merchandise prior to consumption.
+Glazed windows in retail environments were virtually unknown during the medieval period.
 Goods were rarely out on display; instead retailers kept the merchandise at the rear of the store and would only bring out items on request.
 The service counter was virtually unknown and instead, many stores had openings onto the street from which they served customers.
+The emergence of cash economies meant that shoppers would exchange physical currency for goods instead of offering items of equal value in exchange for products through bartering.
+Bargaining (or "haggling") between shoppers and vendors over prices, quantities, and values of goods is still common in street markets around the world and even persists in some ways in modern economies.

 In Britain, medieval attitudes to retailing and shopping were negative.
 Retailers were no better than hucksters, because they simply resold goods, by buying cheaper and selling dearer, without adding value of national accounts.
 Added to this were concerns about the self-interest of retailers and some of their more unethical practices.
 Attitudes to spending on luxury goods also attracted criticism, since it involved importing goods which did little to stimulate national accounts, and interfered with the growth of worthy local manufacturers.